 Newark Academy can provide limited accommodations such as extended time, during the summer session.
 If your child needs special accommodations, you must submit formal documentation (IEP) to the summer session office at least one week prior to the start of your child's enrollment.

-IS THE NEWARK ACADEMY SUMMER SESSION TUITION AN ELIGIBLE EXPENSE FOR MY FLEXIBLE SPENDING ACCOUNT?
+IS THE NEWARK ACADEMY SUMMER PROGRAM TUITION AN ELIGIBLE EXPENSE FOR MY FLEXIBLE SPENDING ACCOUNT?

 HOW DOES THE CARPOOL LIST WORK?